If you’re a solopreneur then I’m sure you, like me, know how important it is to be as productive with your time as possible.

-There are a huge number of distractions all around us that suck or time and prevent us from moving forward.
+There are a huge number of distractions all around us that suck time and prevent us from moving forward.

 Fortunately, there are several productivity hacks for solopreneurs that you can leverage to make yourself as efficient as possible.

-The more effective you are with your time, not only will you reach your goals considerably faster, you’ll also have more time to spend with the people you love doing the things you enjoy.
+The more effective you are with your time, not only will you reach your goals considerably faster, but you’ll also have more time to spend with the people you love doing the things you enjoy.

 10 Productivity Hacks For Solopreneurs & Entrepreneurs